GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 In heading, God created the skies and the land.

 And the land was waste and void;
-And darkness over the face of the abyss.
+And darkness, over the face of the abyss.
 And the Wind of God was stirring over the face of the waters.

 And God said, "Let light be."